-Despite the wet and windy February, spring is on it’s way.
+Despite the snowfall in February, spring is on it’s way.
 Fingers crossed the weather stays mild and dry to allow us to catch up in the garden.
 The slowly lengthening days are a real bonus, so start regular weeding, even in empty beds.
 Use a hoe to control annual weeds, but dig up and remove perennial weeds before they get a firm hold and give you a season’s worth of problems.

 If time is limited in the garden this month, here are our Top Ten tips:

-- Prune rose bushes and spring/winter flowering shrubs
+- Prune rose bushes, clematis and spring/winter flowering shrubs, lift and divide overgrown perennials.

 If you have a little more time to spare…

-Prune rose bushes. hybrid tea, floribunda and climbing roses benefit from pruning during early March.
+Prune rose bushes; hybrid tea, floribunda and climbing roses benefit from pruning during early March.
 After pruning, spray with insecticide and fungicide to protect against future problems.
 Feed during spring and mid-summer with a slow release rose fertilliser such as Toprose or David Austin Rose Food, this will promote healthy foliage and generous flowering.
 Remove faded blooms to promote repeat flowering.
-Plants can be sprayed with Rose Clear to control pest and disease problems should they occur.
+Roses can then be sprayed with Vitax Plant Guard Organic, a natural protection from bugs and disease which is also non-toxic to bees.

 Buddleja and spring flowering shrubs would also benefit from a prune now as the flowers start to fade.
 Prune winter flowering shrubs when they have finished flowering.
 Take fuchsia and geranium cuttings mid-month.
 Choose plants with good, green leaves and take the cuttings from green, not woody stems.
 Make the cut on the stem above a set of leaves, leaving at least three complete sets of leaves above the cut.
 Carefully trim off any lower sets of leaves below the top three with a sharp knife, including any small shoots at the leaf nodes.
 Pot in good compost and roots should form in about a fortnight.

 Cut cornus (dogwood), salix (willow), cotinus and paulownia right down to the base to promote vigorous new growth.
-Buy your bedding and patio plug plants and seedlings now for growing on, and you’ll have a fabulous display come summer.
+Buy your bedding and patio plug plants and seedlings now from The Gardener’s Garden Centre, Rushmore Hill for growing on, and you’ll have a fabulous display come summer.
 We have many different varieties for you to choose from, for potting up and planting out after the frosts in beds, borders and into containers and baskets.
 Complete planting bare-root hedging, shrubs and trees as this is the latest time they can be planted.
 Remove perennial weeds ready for planting new perennials from our lovely range.
 Divide and replant existing beds if congested, and apply general fertiliser and mulch to suppress weeds.

 Sowing and planting edible crops